Skip to content

 }

-- Local Deployment: Copy files to a server or hosting environment.
+Copy published files to target server or hosting environment.

 dotnet publish > publish_log.txt